How do I make an appointment?

 This will depend on your individual circumstances.
 Some people only need one or a few sessions to get the help they need.
 Other people benefit from attending more sessions for a variety of reasons.
 People who have experienced trauma, for example, may benefit from engaging in longer term therapy, which is available with Hope Counselling Service.
 This is something that can be discussed at your initial appointment.

 Can I bring a parent?

 If you are a young person and would like to bring your parent or carer for support to your first session, you are able to do so.
 This may help you to feel at ease and/or your parent/carer may be able to offer insight and information that is relevant to your counselling experience.

 Can I bring my partner?

-If you would like to attend counselling with your partner to address issues within your relationship, you can discuss this with your counsellor and seek advice on the best approach for you and partner.
+If you would like to attend counselling with your partner to address issues within your relationship, you can discuss this with Melinda and seek advice on the best approach for you and partner.
 However, please be aware that ongoing couple counselling is not available with Hope Counselling Service at this stage.

 Why should I see a counsellor?

 There are many reasons why a person might seek counselling.
 Some people choose to see a counsellor to seek guidance on a difficult life decision, or to help work towards goals.
 Others seek support for relationship difficulties or breakdown, or experiencing the loss of a loved one.
 Some other difficulties you might seek help for are: low mood or mood swings, feelings of fear or anxiety, addiction, emotional difficulties, issues with self harm, or thoughts of suicide.
 A person can also benefit from counselling after experiencing a traumatic event, or if they are struggling with difficulties experienced in the past.
 However there are many reasons why someone might see a counsellor.